citp/privacy-policy-historical/i/id/idm/idmobile.co.uk.md

-**_When we’re required to comply with our Legal Obligation_**
+**_When we're required to comply with our Legal Obligation_**

-We’ll use your personal information to comply with our legal obligations including:
+We'll use your personal information to comply with our legal obligations including:

   * To identify you when you contact us
   * To verify the accuracy of data that we hold about you